Google Tag

 Friday, January 8, 2016

-Trader Joe's Smoked Ghost Chilies
+Trader Joe's Smoked Ghost Chilies Grinder

 Maybe you want to add a little extra something to your chili or soup or whatever for dinner.
 Maybe you had those TJ's ghost chili chips a few months back and thought, "Hey, those weren't so bad."
-Maybe on a recent trek to Trader Joe's you saw the Smoked Ghost Chilies grinder and thought, for $4.99, it'd add a nice little kick but something you could easily handle.
+Maybe on a recent trek to Trader Joe's you saw the Smoked Ghost Chilies Grinder and thought, for $4.99, it'd add a nice little kick but something you could easily handle.

 And you'd be wrong.